Attracting the Right Talent with an Aligned Employee Value Proposition

-Your EVP is only effective if it reflects the true realities of working at your company and is compelling to the talent you need to attract, engage, and retain.
+We know from assessing organizational culture that your EVP is only effective if it (1) reflects the true realities of working at your company and (2) is compelling to the talent you need to attract, engage, and retain.
 There needs to be alignment between the image you present externally, the internal reality of the day-to-day experience of your current employees, and the needs and desired of your talent pool — at all levels of the organization.

 3 Steps to Create EVP Alignment

 A strong EVP creates clarity and aligns the people and the business.
 To get it right you must not only understand what target employees want but also offer something that stands out and differentiates you from other employers targeting the same talent pool.
 To get your employee value proposition right, make sure you clearly answer questions like:

 Your employee value proposition is worth the time and effort to get right.
 A study from Alight Workforce found that 83 percent of employees feel that having a clear and aligned EVP is important.
 We agree.
 Is your EVP aligned with your business and people strategies?